ntnhut/LeetSolve/docs/source/Sorting/04_SORT_1288_Remove_Covered_Intervals_int.md

 2
 1
 ```

-### Code explanation

-1. The code sorts the intervals in ascending order based on their start times.

-2. It initializes `count` to 0.
-This variable will keep track of the number of intervals that are covered by others.

-3. It initializes `maxRight` to -1.
-This variable represents the rightmost endpoint of the intervals encountered so far.

-4. It initialize `preLeft` to -1.
-This variable represents the leftmost endpoint of the previous interval encountered.

-5. It iterates through the sorted intervals:

-   - If the current interval's right endpoint (`i[1]`) is less than or equal to `maxRight`, it means that this interval is completely covered by a previous interval.
-Increment `count`.

-   - Else if the current interval's left endpoint (`i[0]`) is equal to `preLeft`, it means that the current interval covers its exact previous interval.
-Increment `count`.

-   - Otherwise, it updates `preLeft` to the current interval's left endpoint since it becomes the new leftmost endpoint.

-   - It updates `maxRight` to be the maximum of its current value and the right endpoint of the current interval (`i[1]`).

-6. The result is obtained by subtracting `count` from the total number of intervals in the input list.
-This gives the count of intervals that are not covered by others.

-In summary, the code first sorts the intervals and then iterates through them while keeping track of whether each interval is covered by others or not.
+This solution first sorts the intervals and then iterates through them while keeping track of whether each interval is covered by others or not.
 The final result is the count of intervals that are not covered, and it is returned as the output.

 ### Complexity
 The time complexity of this solution is `O(N*logN)`, where `N` is the number of intervals, due to the initial sorting step.
 The subsequent iteration through the sorted intervals is linear in time.